Maldives: Government and politics

-Maldives is a presidential constitutional republic, with extensive influence of the president as head of government and head of state.
+The Maldives is a presidential constitutional republic, with extensive influence of the president as head of government and head of state.
 The president heads the executive branch and appoints the cabinet which is approved by the People's Majlis (Parliament).
 He leads the armed forces.
-The current president serving since 17 November 2023 is Mohamed Muizzu.
-President of Maldives and Members of the unicameral Majlis serve five-year terms.
+The current president, serving since 17 November 2023, is Mohamed Muizzu.
+President of the Maldives and Members of the unicameral Majlis serve five-year terms.
 The total number of members are determined by atoll populations.
 At the 2024 parliamentary election, the People's National Congress (PNC) won a super-majority over the 93 constituencies.

 The republican constitution came into force in 1968 and was amended in 1970, 1972, and 1975.
 On 27 November 1997 it was replaced by another Constitution assented to by then-President Maumoon.
 This Constitution came into force on 1 January 1998.
-The current Constitution of Maldives was ratified by President Maumoon on 7 August 2008, and came into effect immediately, replacing and repealing the constitution of 1998.
+The current Constitution of the Maldives was ratified by President Maumoon on 7 August 2008, and came into effect immediately, replacing and repealing the constitution of 1998.
 This new constitution includes a judiciary run by an independent commission, and independent commissions to oversee elections and fight corruption.
 It also reduces the executive powers vested under the president and strengthens the parliament.
-All state that the president is head of state, head of government, and Commander-in-Chief of the armed forces of Maldives.
+All state that the president is head of state, head of government, and Commander-in-Chief of the armed forces of the Maldives.

 In 2018, the then ruling Progressive Party of Maldives (PPM)'s tensions with opposition parties and the subsequent crackdown was termed as an "assault on democracy" by the UN Human Rights chief.